TYPE D

 Type D is almost exclusively used in India and Nepal.
 (Click here for the full list of all countries that use type D)

 India has standardized on a plug which was originally defined in British Standard 546 (the standard in Great Britain before 1947).
 This 6 amp plug has three round prongs that form a triangle.
 The central earth pin is 20.6 mm long and has a diameter of 7.1 mm.
 The 5.1 mm line and neutral pins are 14.9 mm long, on centres spaced 19.1 mm apart.
 The centre-to-centre distance between the grounding pin and the middle of the imaginary line connecting the two power pins is 22.2 mm.
+Or, simply put: the earth pin is offset by 22.2 mm.
 Type M, which has larger pins and is rated at 16 amps, is used alongside type D for larger appliances in India, Nepal and Pakistan.
 Some sockets can take both type M and type D plugs.

 Incidentally, there is an unintended compatibility between type D sockets and various European plugs.
 Although the centres of the prongs of a Europlug (type C) are closer together (17.5-18.6 mm vs 19.1 mm) than those of a type D plug, a Europlug often fits into a type D outlet without much effort, largely thanks to the elasticity of its pins.
 However, the plug cannot be fully inserted into a D receptacle, because the prongs are inelastic at the base of the plug and they are longer than the pins of type D plugs (19 mm vs 14.9 mm).
 This is the reason why type C plugs do not always make proper contact and may cause the socket to spark, which, in some cases, might result in a short-circuit.